Paggio/TrueFilm/README.md

 Some point:

+- About the 'Microservice' structure (which of course could be implemented in a much more production-mature way, and documented trough OpenAPI): i have stored the tecnical table (which actually keep trace of the state of the upload) in the same postgreSQL in which i upload the data.
+We could decouple it, and use any other database as the backend of the microservice.
+This would be a definitely better way, because it would allow us to parametrically pass (thorugh http communication) the postgreSQL address where we want to upload data.

 - We have a ./tests directory.
 In our case, those tests will only test for the correctness of the unzipping module which will start the project, and a mild check about the correctness of the DataFrame (in particular, we check that at least the 50% of the films associate a Wikipedia page link).
-The tests itself could be more significant (it is basically something which is ruled by the data consumers), but the very concept of having a tests section is important, as a preliminary check to the production deploy.
+The tests itself could be more significant (it is basically something which is ruled by the data consumers), but the very concept of having a tests section is important, as a preliminary check to the production deploy. <em>More tests should be added, anyway</em>.
 This test can be run as (it is important to run this command in the root directory path, as all the relative path are intended to start from here):

     - pip3 install -r requirements.txt
     - python3 -m pytest ./tests -s